 From the traveler's perspective, the glory days of frequent flyer programs have passed.
 While you used to earn miles according to the distance you flew, meaning that you could earn as much as one free roundtrip ticket for every three or four you paid, you now earn only according to what you spend.
 Award redemption also used to be a lot cheaper: A one-way economy class ticket to Southeast Asia on Delta Air Lines costs 40,000 miles today, but cost 32,500 miles just over a year ago.
 The list goes on.

-As bad as it's gotten for travelers, we often don't consider the other side of the equation—for better or for worse.
+As bad as it's gotten for travelers, they often don't consider the other side of the equation—for better or for worse.
 Here's some of that, including the cost to an airline for a frequent flyer program.

 Playing Devil's Advocate

 On the surface, it might appear that airlines are getting the short end of the stick when it comes to frequent flyer programs.

 Throughout the year, for example, United Airlines offers targeted promotions for certain users to receive tens of thousands of bonus MileagePlus miles when they open a MileagePlus Explorer Visa account and spend a certain amount within the first few months.
 Let's say, for the sake of example, that the bonus is 70,000 miles for $3,000 spent.
 Keeping in mind that this card earns 1 mile per dollar spent in general, a customer who took advantage of this promotion would have 73,000 miles to redeem.

 If "Saver"-level awards are available, this would be enough for a one-way flight to Japan in business class on United—or any of its partners, including Skytrax five-star airline All Nippon Airways.
 The cash value of this ticket would be around $4,000, but the customer redeeming points wouldn't haven't directly paid anything to any airline, as the $3,000 spent on the card went for other goods and services.